paritytech/json-rpc-interface-spec/src/api/bitswap_v1_get.md

 generated if no peers are currently connected to the light client.
 Recommended delay before retrying is 1-5 seconds.

-Detailed error information for debugging/logging purposes can be obtained from the JSON error response.
+Detailed error information for debugging/logging purposes can be obtained from the JSON-RPC error response.
 This information is implementation-specific and subject to change, so must not be used programmatically.